InsightsWhite Paper

 The African Copperbelt Opportunity

-Tenke Fungurume pedigree, U.S.–Zambia bilateral framework, and the allied-supply strategy for Falcon Allied Supply Chains.
+Tenke Fungurume, Mutanda, and KCC pedigree; the Pax Silica framework and the developing U.S.–Zambia critical-minerals compact; and the allied-supply strategy for Falcon Allied Supply Chains.

 15